The Stormwater Cost Share Reimbursement Program encourages property management to improve water quality.

 - Underground utilities should be located by the property owner before digging.

-- Submit a request for an Stormwater Cost Sharing Inspection after the project is complete.
+- Submit a request for a Stormwater Cost Sharing Inspection after the project is complete.

-The City will process reimbursement after the project is approved, receipts have been submitted and an inspection has been completed.
+The City will process reimbursement after the project is approved, receipts and photo(s) of the final project have been submitted and an inspection has been completed.

 - Submit a request for an initial inspection before the project is started.
-Contact Rob Beilfuss, Stormwater Manager, at RJBeilfuss@OlatheKS.org.
+Contact Rob Beilfuss, Stormwater Manager (RJBeilfuss@OlatheKS.org).

 - Once the project has been approved, you may complete and submit the Stormwater Cost Sharing Application.